blekinge/k8s-setup-journey/VMs.md

 Reasoning
 --------------------------------
-It has proven supprisingly difficult to procure sufficiently small and cheap machines.
+It has proven surprisingly difficult to procure sufficiently small and cheap machines.
 Most cheap computers sold have way too many resources and are thus to power-intensive.

 So we have opted for virtualization for the master nodes, as this will allow us to place multiple virtual machines on a single machine.
 As the master nodes will not be executing user processes, the overhead with virtualization will not matter much.